glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 Write a `mean` function in Python.
 You can find two solutions in `mean.py`.

 Write a `quickSort` function in Python using list comprehensions.
 Use the first element as the pivot.
-You can find the solution in `quickSort.py`.
+You can find a solution in `quickSort.py`.

 ### Object Basics

-Although this isn’t a class in object-oriented programming, you’ll have to use some objects in the programming projects, and so it’s worth covering the basics of objects in Python.
+Although this is not a class in object-oriented programming, you will have to use some objects in the programming projects, and so it is worth covering the basics of objects in Python.
 An object encapsulates data and provides functions for interacting with that data.

 #### Defining Classes